rstacruz/cheatsheets/youtube-dl.md

 updated: 2023-06-11
 authors:
   - github: sh1shkev1ch
+intro: |
-description: YouTube-dl is a powerful command-line tool for downloading videos from YouTube.
+    YouTube-dl is a powerful command-line tool for downloading videos from YouTube.
 It supports downloading videos, playlists, and even extracting audio.
 ---

 {: .-three-column}